Multiple Sclerosis: Should I Start Taking Medicines for MS?

 - These drugs don't work for everyone.
 It is hard to predict who will benefit.

 - The long-term risks of some of these drugs are not known.

-- Side effects of these medicines can include flu-like symptoms, headaches, depression, chest pain, anxiety, flushing, and redness and swelling at the injection site.
+- Side effects of these medicines can include flu-like symptoms, headaches, diarrhea, nausea, hair thinning, depression, chest pain, anxiety, flushing, and redness and swelling at the injection site (for shots).

 - You visit your doctor regularly to check your progress.

 - You try steroid medicine to treat relapses.

 - You try physical therapy, occupational therapy, and other treatment at home to adjust to living with MS.

 - You avoid the risks and cost of medicines that you might not need or that may not work for you.

 - You avoid taking medicine for multiple sclerosis if you end up being diagnosed with a different condition.